psiphi75/SailBoatSim/AI.md

 ### Debugging

-You can send debug messages to the viewer using the `Simulation` channel.
+You can send debug messages to the viewer sending a `status` message over the `Renderer` channel.
 For example:

 ```js
 {